snowplow/marketing-attribution-accelerator/content/enrich/enrich_1.md

 For this project, we need to enable the campaign attribution enrichment.

 #### Campaign Attribution
 The campaign attribution enrichment takes the UTM parameters (or other marketing parameters from other systems) from a given URL and splits them out into separate columns that can subsequently be used for analysis.
-The fractribution package needs these columns for its analysis.
+The snowplow-fractribution package needs these columns for its analysis.

 {{< tabs groupId="enrich" >}}